 Autoimmune disease itself can be very tiring and a cause of muscle cramps and diffuse chronic pain and it could make it very hard to cope with a physically demanding job.
 Some types of nerve damage can become permanent but may be reversible if caught early enough and the underlying causes are corrected.
 Vitamin B12 may be poorly absorbed by elderly people or for others with digestive problems; a monthly injection of B12, bypassing the digestive system, is a common treatment.
-Dissolve in the mouth supplements of B12, cobalamin, are also used sucessfully by some people.
+Dissolve in the mouth supplements of B12, cobalamin, are also used successfully by some people.
 In Parkinson’s Disease neuropathy has been seen and “perhaps we should be measuring MMA levels in these patients and treating with cobalamin supplementation to reduce MMA levels and prevent neuropathy.” *Addition – methyl or hydroxy cobalamin please, if already not well asking the body to methylate even if genetically capable is asking it to do extra work.

 Recognizing when tiredness is tiredness and when it is due to underlying nerve damage may be a step that can help prevent the nerve damage from becoming more permanent paralysis or numbness.
 Neuropathy can also affect gland or organ function as well as affecting motion and sensation.
 Poor coordination can become a problem with walking or with picking up and not dropping things because they just slipped from your fingers.
 Symptoms may also include feeling moments of burning or stabbing pain and bowel and bladder problems may include constipation or feeling unable to urinate.